JnyJny/articles/PythonCLIs/python_clis.md

 the command-line pretty easy and improves the user experience.

-The [GNU][1] project came along and introduced longer format command-line arguments for their implementations of traditional UNIX command-line tools, things like '--file-format foo'.
-Of course we real UNIX programmers hated that, but like the dinosaurs we are, we lost.
+The [GNU][1] project came along and introduced longer format command-line arguments for their implementations of traditional Unix command-line tools, things like '--file-format foo'.
+Of course we real Unix programmers hated that, but like the dinosaurs we are, we lost.
 These arguments also tended to have short names like '-f foo' that had to be interpreted too.
 All of this choice resulted in more workload for the programmer who just wanted to know what the user was